the short version

 HERROLD STUDENTS "ON THE AIR"

 In radio broadcasting, sound in the form of voice and music, is transmitted from a studio to your home or car radio.
+Every modern radio works about the same way regardless if it's a cheap low model brand or even more expensive ones you might get through an equipment lease.
 This is the Herrold "on air studio," all analogue, circa 1913:

 1. Grooves on spinning record vibrate needle & diaphragm